 Single vs Double Flowers

-If choosing between single or double flowers go for the single flowers.
+If choosing between single or double flowers, then go for the single flowers.
 Those that have one ring of petals produce more pollen and nectar than double flowers.
 For the latter, the extra petals replace pollen-laden anthers.
 Another problem with double flowers is that it makes it difficult for bees to get an access to the inner parts of the flower.
 The single flowers are the best sources of food for the bees.

 What about the Color of Flowers?